Amudhan-A/vortex-final/README.md

 - Generating **decision logs from commit history and an aesthetic, dynamic Dependency Graph**
 - Providing **explainability for large repositories**

-The prototype was designed, implemented, and demonstrated within **24 hours**.

 ## License